graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven-layered/README.md

 ### Layered Application

-#### Configure The Base Layer
+#### Configure the Base Layer

-We will create a base layer that contains both `java.base` and the Micronaut framework.
+Next, create a base layer that contains both `java.base` and the Micronaut framework.
-For this we'll add a second custom profile:
+For this, add a second custom profile:
 ```xml
 <profile>
     <id>base-layer</id>